PROJXON/PROJXON-HRIS/README.md

 member before they can be merged.
 More information can be found [here](https://www.optimizely.com/optimization-glossary/feature-branch/) and online.
 Ask the senior app developer if this is unclear.
 - **Branch Naming**: Feature branches should follow the naming convention `<first-name-last-name>/<short-description-of-branch's-purpose>`.
+- When finished making changes to a branch:
-- Make sure that the application still runs in feature branch before creating a pull request.
+  1. Make sure that the application still runs in the feature branch.
-- Create a pull request to the `main` branch, and request a reviewer (this will most likely be the senior app dev).
+  2. Create a pull request to the `main` branch, and request a reviewer (this will most likely be the senior app dev).
 This may change if a `dev` branch is added in the future.
+     - PRs should provide a summary of the changes made in bullet points, including files added or removed.
-- Reviewer may request that you make changes by commenting within the pull request.
+  3. Reviewer may request that you make changes by commenting within the pull request.
 Make those changes, then request another review.
+  4. Upon successful review, the branch can be merged into the `main` branch.
+     - Upon merge, the branch will be automatically deleted.